emqx/bootcamp/mqtt-programming/Node.js/Readme.md

 ## Introduction

 Benefiting from the reliability and small resource footprint, Node.js + serverless MQTT can be used for real-time applications, such as lightweight chat applications.
 This blog will provide a step-by-step guide on how to connect a serverless MQTT broker using the [MQTT.js library](https://github.com/mqttjs/MQTT.js).
-You can download the project from the Github repo [MQTT Client Examples](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Node.js).

 ## Free Serverless MQTT broker